Heinz Street

 This street was originally named Sycamore Street.[1][2][3][4]

-In 1910, over 900 streets were renamed to eliminate duplicates, and Sycamore Street was renamed Senlich Street.[5]
+In 1910, three years after the annexation of Allegheny, over 900 streets were renamed to eliminate duplicates; this street conflicted with Sycamore Street in Mount Washington, so it was renamed Senlich Street.[5]
 The next year it was renamed again to Heinz Street[6] for the H. J. Heinz Company, whose food-processing complex was here.
 The site is now mostly residential; several of the manufacturing buildings became the Heinz Lofts.[7]

 Bob Regan includes "Heinz" in a list of streets named for noted historical people,[8] presumably meaning H. J. Heinz.